 24.10 Rules of Interpretation

-This Agreement, unless a clear contrary intention appears: (1) the singular number includes the plural number and vice versa; (2) reference to any Person includes such Person's successors and assigns but, in the case of a Party, only if such successors and assigns are permitted by this Agreement, and reference to a Person in a particular capacity excludes such Person in any other capacity or individually; (3) reference to any gender includes each other gender; (4) reference to any agreement (including this Agreement), document, instrument or tariff means such agreement, document, instrument, or tariff as amended or modified and in effect from time to time in accordance with the terms thereof and, if applicable, the terms hereof; (5) reference to any applicable laws and regulations means such applicable laws and regulations as amended, modified, codified, or reenacted, in whole or in part, and in effect from time to time, including, if applicable, rules and regulations promulgated thereunder; (6) reference to any Article, Section or Appendix means such Article or Section of this Agreement or such Appendix to this Agreement, as the case may be, and references in any Article, Section or definition to any clause means such clause of such Article, Section or definition; (7) "hereunder", "hereof", "herein", "hereto" and words of similar import shall be deemed references to this Agreement as a whole and not to any particular Section or other provision hereof or thereof; (8) "including" (and with correlative meaning "include") means including without limiting the generality of any description preceding such term; and (9) relative to the determination of any period of time, "from" means "from and including", "to" means "to but excluding" and "through" means "through and including".
+This Agreement, unless a clear contrary intention appears: (1) the singular number includes the plural number and vice versa; (2) reference to any Person includes such Person's successors and assigns but, in the case of a Party, only if such successors and assigns are permitted by this Agreement, and reference to a Person in a particular capacity excludes such Person in any other capacity or individually; (3) reference to any gender includes each other gender; (4) reference to any agreement (including this Agreement), document, instrument or tariff means such agreement, document, instrument, or tariff as amended or modified and in effect from time to time in accordance with the terms thereof and, if applicable, the terms hereof; (5) reference to any Applicable Laws means such Applicable Laws as amended, modified, codified, or reenacted, in whole or in part, and in effect from time to time, including, if applicable, rules and regulations promulgated thereunder; (6) reference to any Article, Section or Appendix means such Article or Section of this Agreement or such Appendix to this Agreement, as the case may be, and references in any Article, Section or definition to any clause means such clause of such Article, Section or definition; (7) "hereunder", "hereof", "herein", "hereto" and words of similar import shall be deemed references to this Agreement as a whole and not to any particular Section or other provision hereof or thereof; (8) "including" (and with correlative meaning "include") means including without limiting the generality of any description preceding such term; and (9) relative to the determination of any period of time, "from" means "from and including", "to" means "to but excluding" and "through" means "through and including".

 24.11 Appendices

 The Appendices to this Agreement are hereby incorporated by reference into and shall be deemed a part of this Agreement.
-Certain appendices may be incomplete as of the date hereof, and the Parties will use reasonable efforts to complete such appendices as soon as practicable.
+Certain Appendices may be incomplete as of the date hereof, and the Parties will use reasonable efforts to complete such Appendices as soon as practicable.
 Upon the completion of any such Appendix by a Party after the date hereof, such Appendix shall be delivered to the other Party for its review and approval, which is not to be unreasonably withheld or delayed.
-If such other Party approves such Appendix, it shall become a part of this Agreement and filed as required with the appropriate Regulatory Authority.
+If such other Party approves such Appendix, it shall become a part of this Agreement and filed as required with the appropriate Governmental Authority.

 (THE NEXT PAGE, PAGE 50, IS THE SIGNATURE PAGE)